pengxiangzhang/Yin-Lab-dbPUP/content/Helppage.md

 ## Characterized Protein Page

 This page displays a table with all the seed proteins and associated metadata in dbPUP.
-Users can sort in ascending or descending order the number, strain, protein name, gene name, uniprot id, EC, substrate, product, PDB, Km, Vmax and Kcat.
+Users can sort in ascending or descending order the number, strain, protein name, gene name, UniProt id, EC, substrate, product, PDB, Km, Vmax and Kcat.

 Users can jump to a specific page looking for more details by clicking on blue text links in cell.